MicrosoftDocs/cloud-adoption-framework/docs/secure/index.md

 The Secure methodology is part of a comprehensive set of security guidance that also includes:

 - [Azure Well-Architected Framework](/azure/architecture/framework/security/overview): Guidance on securing your workloads on Azure.
-- [Azure Security Benchmarks](https://aka.ms/benchmarkdocs): Prescriptive best practices and controls for Azure security.
+- [Azure security benchmarks](https://aka.ms/benchmarkdocs): Prescriptive best practices and controls for Azure security.
-- [Enterprise Scale Landing Zone](../ready/enterprise-scale/security-governance-and-compliance.md): Azure reference architecture and implementation with integrated security.
+- [Enterprise-scale landing zone](../ready/enterprise-scale/security-governance-and-compliance.md): Azure reference architecture and implementation with integrated security.
-- [Top 10 Security Best Practices for Azure](https://aka.ms/azuresecuritytop10): Top Azure security best practices that Microsoft recommends based on lessons learned across customers and our own environments.
+- [Top 10 security best practices for Azure](https://aka.ms/azuresecuritytop10): Top Azure security best practices that Microsoft recommends based on lessons learned across customers and our own environments.